Advance Auto Parts Inc. (AAP) Beta Value: Understanding the Market Risk

-The price-to-earnings ratio for Advance Auto Parts Inc. (NYSE: AAP) is above average at 14.50x.
-The 36-month beta value for AAP is also noteworthy at 1.16.
+The price-to-earnings ratio for Advance Auto Parts Inc. (NYSE: AAP) is above average at 14.01x.
+The 36-month beta value for AAP is also noteworthy at 1.17.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 17 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored